AnFreTh/NAMpy/README.rst

 Versatile Features and Preprocessing
 -------------------------------------

-All additive models in **xDL** can be constructed over flexible features, with adaptable shape functions and dynamic feature interactions.
+All additive models in **nampy** can be constructed over flexible features, with adaptable shape functions and dynamic feature interactions.
 The data is automatically preprocessed according to the chosen shape function and data type.

 - The individual preprocessing can either be chosen flexibly (e.g., periodic linear encoding, one-hot encoding, etc.) or performed individually before initializing the model.
 - Make sure not to apply multiple preprocessing steps when using already preprocessed input features.